NicolasReboule/IndieStudio/README.md

 git clone https://github.com/alwyn974/IndieStudio.git
 cd IndieStudio
 mkdir build
+cd build
 cmake ..
 cpack
 ```

 At the root of the repository a `dist` directory will be created.
-It contains the game.
+It contains the game installer.